 - phone 0300 330 9033 (or use the website to send a message)

 The Money Advice Plus advice line is running as normal.
 It offers money advice and information about benefits.

 They have made alternative arrangements with all clients who normally visit the office to get help with managing money.
 If you have any questions, you can phone 01273 664 000.

-My Life Brighton & Hove is an online directory of local and national organisations who provide information on the welfare system, benefit entitlement, debt management, managing money and money advice to plan for the future.
+Brighton & Hove health and adult care directory is an online directory of local and national organisations who provide information on the welfare system, benefit entitlement, debt management, managing money and money advice to plan for the future.